apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 .. note::
-   To use Custom Unconstrained type of compute offering, CPU speed will need to be passed using details parameter when the CPU reservation is not set for the unmanaged Instance in vSphere.
+   To use the Custom Unconstrained type of compute offering, CPU speed will need to be passed using details parameter when the CPU reservation is not set for the unmanaged Instance in vSphere.
 CPU speed in the latter case can be passed as, details[0].cpuSpeed=SOME_VALUE.